Philanthropy & Tikkun Olam

 Glazer's importance lies partly in the way she disrupted that dismissal.

 She was not from the same socioeconomic position as many Winona residents.
 That fact could have turned her into a temporary patron who left once the issue became ugly.
 Instead, as the Observer reported, she spent her own money, endured death threats, and refused the accusation that this was only a private land-value dispute.
 Her argument was blunt.
-No community should be asked to absorb this kind of risk, and the communities most often asked to do so are usually the ones with the least leverage.
+No community should be asked to absorb this kind of risk, and the communities most often asked to do so are usually the ones with the least power.

 That is environmental justice in plain language.